rabiya-art/Competitive-Programming-Basic-to-Advanced-/README.md

 You don't need to memorize the guts of every algorithm.

 Write code on a whiteboard or paper, not a computer.
 Test with some sample inputs.
 Then test it out on a computer.

+## Why use it?

+When I started this project, I didn't know a stack from a heap, didn't know Big-O anything, anything about trees, or how to traverse a graph.
+If I had to code a sorting algorithm, I can tell ya it wouldn't have been very good.
+Every data structure I've ever used was built into the language, and I didn't know how they worked under the hood at all.
+I've never had to manage memory unless a process I was running would give an "out of memory" error, and then I'd have to find a workaround.
+I've used a few multidimensional arrays in my life and thousands of associative arrays, but I've never created data structures from scratch.

+It's a long plan.
+It may take you months.
+If you are familiar with a lot of this already it will take you a lot less time.

+## How to use it

+Everything below is an outline, and you should tackle the items in order from top to bottom.

+I'm using Github's special markdown flavor, including tasks lists to check progress.